Retreat Rules & Regulations

-This is a very high bushfire risk area in summer due to the forest and heat.
+This is a very high bushfire risk area in spring summer due to the forest and heat.
 No fire of any kind is permitted to be started within and throughout the area especially campfires except candles for light or incense.
 This is to ensure your safety and the safety of others.

 Please place a towel on your yoga mat and wipe down the yoga mat after you have used it.

 Cleaning the ashram bedrooms, lounge, studio, verandas, shower and toilet areas is the responsibility of everyone.
 Please keep these areas clean.
 Students must live and work in communal rooms, so it is essential that they wash regularly and keep their clothes clean.

 As there is no laundry service, students will have to wash their own clothes or ask permission to use the washing machine and only use if full loads.
 Showering and laundry may be done only in the break periods and not during meditation hours.
 It is important to clean yourself after working in the garden – wash hands and change clothes, shower if very dirty and necessary only.

 ELECTRICITY is solar and a small system so switch off lights and use the minimum electricity.
 Hot water is solar too, so keep showers to 3 minutes and only have hot baths if it is a sunny day and consult first if there is sufficient water and hot water to do so.
 On cloudy days restrict hot water usage further, don’t run hot taps and also reduce electricity further.
 Don’t use electric heaters or blankets.
 The water pump is also electric so our water depends on solar battery power.